choojun/choojun.github.io/wsl.md

 ## E5.
 Install Hadoop
 1. Switch to the hduser account

-2. Download the Hadoop binary
-Find the appropriate Hadoop binary from the Hadoop releases page.
+2. Download the Hadoop binary by finding the appropriate Hadoop binary from the Hadoop releases page.
 > [!CAUTION]
 > We will use Hadoop 3.3.6 to avoid problems with HBase in a later practical.
 Read more at URL https://hbase.apache.org/book.html#hadoop
 ~~~